-Thousands of residents are currently in a position similar to Gomez — working fewer hours than before, or out of work entirely, and sinking further into debt every month.
+Thousands of residents are currently in a position similar to Gomez and looking for ways on how to make 10k fast to pay their overdue bills and red notices — working fewer hours than before, or out of work entirely, and sinking further into debt every month.

 Every month from April to September, between $13.5 million and $33.2 million in residential rents went unpaid in San Francisco, according to an October report by the San Francisco Budget and Legislative Analyst’s Office.
 If those figures remained consistent through December.
 San Francisco entered 2021 with between $122 million to $294.3 million in residential rent debt alone.

 Fred Brousseau, director of policy analysis at the Budget and Legislative Analyst’s Office, said that figure could be low because unpaid rent has likely increased since September..

 “Initially, more people have personal resources available,” Brousseau said, like personal savings or loans from family members.
 “It becomes a much more daunting number to look at as time goes on, because you know those resources are going to be depleted.”